cedriconyedika/web-application-security/docs/Lean_Incident_Response_Plan.md

 **Version 1.0  |  Confidential  |  2025**

-Prepared by: [Your Name / Security Team] Reviewed by: [CTO / Head of Engineering] Next Review Date: [Quarter / Year]
+Prepared by: [Security Operations Team] Reviewed by: [CTO / Head of Engineering] Next Review Date: [Q4 2026]

 This document is intended for internal use.
 It defines the protocols, responsibilities, and communication flows your team should follow in the event of a cybersecurity incident.
 Review it.
 Practice it.
 Update it often.